-Soul Freedoms, The Life of John Clarke, America’s Forgotten Patriot is based on the true story of one man’s unwavering belief that we are all born free with innate Soul Liberty, and his self-sacrificing steadfast actions during tumultuous times to ensure religious and civil freedoms for others.
+Soul Freedoms, The Life of John Clarke, America’s Forgotten Patriot is a historical drama based on the true story of one man’s unwavering belief that we are all born free with innate Soul Liberty.
+The film brings the audience into his self-sacrificing steadfast actions during tumultuous times to secure religious and civil freedoms for the Colony of Rhode Island.

 John Clarke was born in Westhorpe, Suffolk County England on October 3, 1609 to a well-to-do family.

 John Clarke was a well educated Physician, Baptist Minister, Statesman(Law), Patriot and Benefactor who was modest, kind, sympathetic and loved by most.
 John is hailed as the true Founder of Newport RI and Founder of the First Baptist Church of Newport.
 He spoke 4 languages.
 (English, Greek, Latin and Hebrew)

 Dr. John Clarke held non-conformist progressive ideals for the times.
 He was passionately driven by his heart-felt belief that no man or government entity has the right to silence, harass or otherwise persecute any person for their religious beliefs.
 He referred to this as Soul-Liberty or Liberty of Conscience.

 In November of 1637, at the age of 28, Dr. John Clarke along with his young wife Elizabeth and some of his siblings, set sail for New England (America) with hopes to experience freedoms that were against the law in Old England.

 Not long after Dr. Clarke was on shore in America he witnessed the same Religious Intolerance & Persecutions as in Old England.
 He along with others were met with suspicion, disarmed and banished from “Boston”.
 In the dead of winter they headed out by foot to find a place where all were welcome regardless of religious beliefs, to live in peace together.
 (Today this place is known as Newport, Rhode Island).